kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 7. On the **Prepare by running IdFix** page, since you already ran IdFix in the prior lab exercise, there's no need to download and run it again.
 Select **Next**.

 8. On the **Review synchronization tools** page, Holly had originally planned to select the **Microsoft Entra Connect Sync** option given Adatum's Exchange hybrid deployment.
 But just to verify that this is the correct solution, Holly has decided to use the system tool that recommends the synchronization tool to use based on your synchronization requirements.
-Holly will use this feature to verify whether Microsoft Entra ID Connect is the correct choice for Adatum.
+Holly will use this feature to verify whether Microsoft Entra Connect Sync is the correct choice for Adatum.

 9. Select **Help me decide**.
 This option enables you to select from amongst a variety of requirements that your organization may have.